ZakaryLepine/SOEN471-Project/README.md

 ## Algorithms:
 Clustering algorithms will be used.
 1. K-means clustering will be used because the algorithm is unsupervised.
 K-means is efficient and easy to parallelize which fits our large dataset.
 However, k-means is sensitive to outliers and assumes normally distributed clusters.
 2. The DBSCAN algorithm will also be used because the algorithm is unsupervised.
-DBSCAN can detect outliers and the shape of the clusters and number of <clusters is not necessary prior to running the algorithm.

-The DBSCAN algorithm will also be used because the algorithm is unsupervised.
-DBSCAN can detect outliers and the shape of the clusters and number of <clusters is not necessary prior to running the algorithm.
+DBSCAN can detect outliers and the shape of the clusters and number of clusters does not need to be known prior to running the algorithm.